mighty-gerbils/gerbil/doc/r7rs.md

 `:scheme/r7rs` as the prelude.
 The prelude exports only the necessities to support library definitions and imports.

-There can be only a single library defined within a module, and its name must match the module id constructed by the package and name of the file.
+Note that there can be only a single library defined within a module, and its name must match the module id constructed by the package and name of the file.
 This implementation restriction has to do with library module resolution: Gerbil constructs a top module per file and resolves by interpreting the library name as a load-path relative path.